 - Practise in the UK as a consultant within an approved training programme

 - Demonstrate that they have undergone appropriate equality and diversity training and are willing to abide by good practice in these areas

 - Be prepared to participate in induction and training activities

-- Be able to devote time to question selection, standard setting, preparing for examinations, examining candidates and attending Board and other examination-related meetings
+- Be able to devote time to: question setting; preparing for examining; examining candidates; and other examination-related business from time-to-time

-- Applicants must be able to demonstrate previous involvement in teaching and training, and, if possible, assessment
+- Applicants must be able to demonstrate significant involvement in the teaching, training and assessment of trainees

 - Commitment to the aims and charitable objectives of the College